littleosbook/littleosbook/output.md

 ~~~

 ### The Driver
-Now that the basic functions are there it's time to think about a driver
+The driver should provide an interface that the rest of the code in the OS will
-interface for the framebuffer.
-There is no right or wrong in what functionality
+use for interacting framebuffer.
+There is no right or wrong in what
-the interface should provide, but one suggestion is to have a `write` function
+functionality the interface should provide, but one suggestion is to have a
-declared like this:
+`write` function with the following declaration:

 ~~~ {.c}
     int write(char *buf, unsigned int len);
 ~~~

-`write` writes the contents of the buffer to the screen.
-The `write` function
+The `write` function writes the contents of the buffer `buf` of length `len` to
-would automatically advance the cursor after a character has been written, and
+the screen.
+The `write` function would automatically advance the cursor after a
-scroll the screen if necessary.
+character has been written, and scroll the screen if necessary.

 ## The Serial Ports
 The serial port [@wiki:serial] is an interface for communicating between
-hardware devices and it's usually not available on modern computers.
+hardware devices and it is usually not available on modern computers.
 However,
 the serial port is easy to use, and, more importantly, can be used as a logging
 utility in Bochs.
 A computer usually has several serial ports, but we will only
-make use of one of the ports, since we only will use it for logging.
+make use of one of the ports, since we only will use the serial ports for
-Furthermore, we will only use it for output, not input.
-The serial ports are
+logging.
+Furthermore, we will only use the serial ports for output, not input.
-controlled completely via I/O ports.
+The serial ports are controlled completely via I/O ports.

 ### Configuring the Serial Port
-The first data that needs to be sent to the serial port is some configuration
+The first data that needs to be sent to the serial port is configuration
 data.
 In order for two hardware devices to be able to talk each other, they
-must agree upon some things.
+must agree upon a couple of things.
 These things include:

 - The speed used when sending data (bit or baud rate)
 - If any error checking should be used for the data (parity bit, stop bits)